benjamin-heasly/openhds-tablet/android-tests/readme.txt

 We want to make sure both apps are uninstalled each time, to keep the tests in sync with the main app:
                 <undeployBeforeDeploy>true</undeployBeforeDeploy>

+I think we actually need two side-by-side projecte: openhds-tablet and openhds-tablet-android-tests.
+Then we can aggregate the builds with a parent project.

+Debugging the app or test suites might mean launching an android session from intellij and not using Maven.

  --BSH